 The days of having content look lost on a wide page are over.
 Now, by default, Confluence’s page layout is centered with lots of padding around it, drawing attention to your content.
 While this certainly will get your reader’s focus, it also makes it easier to slip into creating lengthy content that can just as easily reduce focus.
 Here are a few suggestions to keep your audience engaged:

 Call out important content

 Confluence Cloud has made it really easy to call out important content with built-in macros.
 You can highlight decisions (insert macro link), call out warnings or important notes for your reader and generally avoid the missteps of assuming that the reader will interpret the most important points of your arguments.

 Make your mark with media

 If you’re able to express your argument with a video or image, do.
 It’s now easier to manipulate the size and positioning of images than ever before, allowing you to embed them into your arguments.
 Confluence’s widget connector also makes it easy to add other rich media like videos from Youtube or Vimeo to your content.

 Improved focus with apps

 The Atlassian marketplace has recently seen an explosion of apps that are offering an even more powerful content experience on Cloud.
 Our app, Content Formatting for Confluence introduces tabs, allowing you to drastically cut back on page length and allow you to focus your readers’ attention on specific themes.

 Don’t agonise over creating the perfect Confluence page template

-One of the missteps that I’ve seen happen in teams is when templates become completely static.
+One of the common Confluence missteps is when templates become completely static.
 A template, like most content, should be a living piece of work that’s updated over time to accommodate the message that you’re trying to get across.
-Templates get abandoned when they’re not easy to use or make users complete fields that aren’t mission critical.
-The remedy to this is often not to agonize on creating a ‘perfect’ template and to allow for revisions over time to allow for your team to communicate content effectively.
+Confluence templates get abandoned when they’re not easy to use or make users complete fields that aren’t mission critical.
+The remedy to this is often not to agonize over creating a ‘perfect’ template and instead to allow for revisions over time to encourage your team to communicate content effectively.